Lexpedite/clean/README.md

 ## Format

-A NAMETBD formatted piece of legislation has the following features:
+A CLEAN-formatted piece of legislation has the following features:

 * The first line is the short title of the act.
 * Headers are preceded by a blank line, and appear on their own line.
 * Sections begin with a number, then a period, then a space, and their text.
 * Subsections are indented, and begin with a number in parentheses
-* Paragraphs are indnted, and begin with a letter in parenthesis
+* Paragraphs are indented again, and begin with a letter in parentheses
-* Subparagraphs are indented, and begin with a lowercase roman numeral in parenthesis
+* Subparagraphs are indented thrice, and begin with a lowercase roman numeral in parentheses
 * Text is kept on one line.